 The BBB has closed 13 complaints against Merchants Adjustment Service in the preceding 3 years, with 8 complaints closed in the past 12 months.
 Most Of Those complaints alleged problems with billing and collections.
 As of May 2015, the Consumer Financial Protection Bureau (CFPB) has closed 14 complaints against MAS.
 Justia lists at least 5 cases of civil litigation involving MAS.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely MAS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In February 2018, in the Alabama Court of Civil Appeals, a judge issued a Decision in a case alleging Merchants Adjustment Service had violated civil procedure in its efforts to collect debts from four individual plaintiffs.
 In this case, representatives of MAS had filed in a District Court acting in the capacity of a small claims court “four separate complaints seeking recovery of debts.”
 Furthermore, “in each action, MAS requested service by certified mail…Certified-mail receipts were returned to the district court in each action.
 Each certified-mail receipt had been signed by an individual other than the named defendant; however, each individual had indicated on the certified-mail receipt that the individual was the ‘agent’ of the consumer.
 After the consumers failed to answer or otherwise defend the actions, MAS filed, in each action, a motion seeking the entry of a default judgment.”
 But the “district court concluded that the consumers in this action had not been properly served and entered an order in each of those actions denying MAS’s motion for a default judgment.”
 MAS then filed a motion “requesting that the circuit court order the district court to vacate its orders denying its requests for default judgments and to entera default judgment in each action because, MAS argued, the four defendants had been properly served.”
 According to MAS, because the mail receipts had been signed and returned, they had complied with the law requiring any summons and complaint “to be left ‘at the individual’s dwelling house or usual place of abode with some person of suitable age and discretion then residing therein,’… and by causing the ‘delivery of a copy of the summons and the complaint to an agent authorized by appointment or by law to receive service of process.’”
 Regardless, the circuit court determined that the “district court had not abused its discretion by determining that the four defendants had not been properly served” and denied MAS’s motion to vacate the previous judgment.